 Designed for writers with experience in argumentative writing, this course introduces the larger tradition of the essay.
 Course readings highlight the history of the genre and focus on contemporary work in memoir, the personal essay, the collage essay, the portrait, the essay of place, and other varieties of creative non-fiction.
 The course emphasizes style and intention in relationship to genre conventions and audience expectations and focuses on writing as a multi-faceted process, including invention, planning, primary and secondary research, drafting, and revision.
-Prerequisite: 104 or C or higher in 105 or C or higher in 195.
+Prerequisite: 211.